bazmap/awesome-vector-tile-server/readme.md

 ## 🧰 Tools
 Here is some tools that can be used with verctor tiles :
-- To diplay what your tiles contain : [vector-inspector by Stevage](https://stevage.github.io/vector-inspector/#?url=&loc=0.8/0/0)
+- To diplay the tiles content : [vector-inspector by Stevage](https://stevage.github.io/vector-inspector/#?url=&loc=0.8/0/0)
-- To generate MapLibre Styles : [Maputnik](https://maputnik.github.io/editor/#1.07/0/0)
+- To generate MapLibre styles : [Maputnik](https://maputnik.github.io/editor/#1.07/0/0)
 - To generate Mapbox styles :
   - [Mapbox](https://www.mapbox.com/mapbox-studio)
   - [MapTiler](https://cloud.maptiler.com/maps/editor)